About Hinduwebsite.com - Our Aims and Mission

 We also believe that religion is a means, not an end in itself.
 We pursue religion to experience peace and happiness upon earth.
 Our identity should not come from the religions we practice, but the humanity we represent.
 If religions create discord and disharmony amongst us, we believe it is because of lack of discretion and our inability to deal with our base nature.

-Hinduwebsite.com is now over 16 years old and growing from strength to strength.
+Hinduwebsite.com is now over 18 years old and growing from strength to strength.
 We are the earliest and the first website on composite Indian culture representing all Indian religions.
-Since it was established over 50 million unique visitors visited the website, and they keep coming.
+Since it was established over 60 million unique visitors visited the website, and they keep coming.
 Our aim is to serve you to the extent we can.
 As a policy, we do not accept donations from anyone so that no one can raise a finger against us or dictate us policy.
 If you want to help us, please spread the word around, or like us on Facebook or follow us on Twitter.
-Links to them are available in the right column.
+Links to them are available on this page.

 Suggestions for Further Reading

 - The Samkhya Philosophy and 24 Principles of Creation

 - The Bhagavadgita On The Problem Of Sorrow

 - The Concept of Atman or Eternal Soul in Hinduism